Dragon Keeper

-Dragon Keeper is a fantasy novel by American writer Robin Hobb, the first in The Rain Wild Chronicles.
+Dragon Keeper is a 2009 fantasy novel by American writer Robin Hobb, the first in The Rain Wild Chronicles.
 It is written in a third-person narrative from the viewpoint of several of the key characters.
 The narrative follows a party of malformed newly hatched dragons, their spurned and mistrusted human keepers and other supporters who set out on a quest to find safety in the legendary Elderling city of Kelsingra.

 Plot summary

 The book opens as a group of sea serpents have nearly finished their long journey upriver to encase themselves so they might hatch into dragons.
 It is late in the year and the serpents are older than is normal to make the journey.
 The last known dragon, Tintaglia, is overseeing this journey in the hopes that dragons will be reintroduced to the world.
 The Rain Wilds Council has agreed to help in exchange for her helping the Rain Wilds people in their war against Chalced.
 Sisarqua, a queen serpent, struggles to finish her casing and is assisted by Tintaglia.

 The captain of the Tarman, Leftrin, comes across a piece of wizardwood, an encased dragon that has been washed away by the river.
 At first he thinks to sell it for an immense profit, but then decides to use it for his ship to protect it against the acidic river.

 Thymara, an 11-year-old girl with claws and scaling, consistent with Rain Wilds defects from birth, goes with her father to watch the hatching of the dragons.
 She is shocked to find that the new hatchlings are weak and malformed.
 She communicates with one when her father is almost killed and eaten.
-Sisarqua has turned into a dragon, naming herself Sintara, and is distraught to realize that her proportions are all wrong and she is not what she should be, and will likely never fly.
+Sisarqua has turned into a dragon, naming herself Sintara; she is distraught to realize that her proportions are all wrong and she is not what she should be, and will likely never fly.

 Alise Kincarron is a plain, freckled young woman, past the prime age for marriage and suspecting spinsterhood.
 Most of her time is consumed by her passion for dragons and her studies thereof.
 She is unsure of the attention she is getting from a handsome local Trader, Hest Finbok.
 When finally confronting him, he admits that he is not in love with her, but is wishing for a marriage of convenience for both of them.
 If she can provide him with an heir, he will fund her fancies, including her research of dragons, including a trip to study the hatchling dragons since he had caused her to miss a trip she had already planned to watch them hatch.
 Agreeing, Alise begins to hope for a real marriage to her handsome suitor, but is desperately disappointed on her wedding night.
 She learns that the marriage was suggested by her childhood friend, Sedric.
 She ultimately decides that if she sold herself, she would demand a high price, and begins to use Hest's money freely to pursue her studies of dragons and Elderlings.